Glenn Hegar

 Below are current and upcoming funding opportunities for applicants seeking to expand broadband in their territories.

 Texas has been allocated $500.5 million through CPF to fund critical capital projects that enable work, education and health monitoring in response to the COVID-19 pandemic.
-Administered by the U.S. Department of the Treasury with funding directed to the BDO, CPF is intended to address many challenges stemming from the pandemic, especially in rural and low- to moderate-income communities, and to help ensure all communities have access to the high-quality modern infrastructure, including broadband, needed to access critical services.
+Administered by the U.S. Treasury with funding directed to the BDO, CPF is intended to address many challenges stemming from the pandemic, especially in rural and low- to moderate-income communities, and help ensure all communities have access to the high-quality modern infrastructure, including broadband, needed to access critical services.

 • Unserved locations (speeds less than 25/3 Mbps).